excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 ### Bad:
-* Result can vary significantly, especially when one part in the system isn't mishaving.
+* Result can vary significantly, especially when one part in the system isn't behaving properly.
 * Not easy measuring speed at different packet sizes.
 * Sends traffic in both up- and downstream.